Silence2107/Rotochemical-heating-manager/_sources/data_input/instantiate_via_inputfile.md

 See <span style="color:blue">_presupplied/EoS/APR_EOS_Acc_Fe_RHMstandard.dat_</span> for a reference.

 In what follows we discuss all the possible settings available in the predefined instantiator.
+We mark recipients of each setting with <span style="color:red">red</span> color.
+If a given setting is not mandatory to set, it is explicitly marked as such.